-Toronto-based illustrator Michael DeForge, whose usual list of clients include the likes of The New York Times, Bloomberg Businessweek and Jacobin, has this time released a new comic titled Stunt that deals with the topic of self-destructive desires and doppelgängers.
+Toronto-based illustrator Michael DeForge, whose usual list of clients includes the likes of The New York Times, Bloomberg Businessweek and Jacobin, has this time released a new comic titled Stunt that deals with the topic of self-destructive desires and doppelgängers.
 If his editorial illustrations often involve wiry, sharp-limbed characters with almond eyes in a multitude of colours, Michael’s latest release is a neo-noir comic that reads like you’re going on a wild goose chase.

 The former Adventure Time designer recently completed the collected version of Leaving Richard’s Valley, his comic set in a mythical version of Toronto, benefitting from the already surreal history of the city to meld reality with fantasy.
 This previous work was drawn in black and white and featured crying anthropomorphic hearts, a keen intern spider and a sad frog.
 This time, the protagonist of Stunt is a blue character wearing white trousers and flip flops, a doppelgänger stuntman hired as a full-time body double.
 “I was trying to write about my changing relationship with suicidality and suicidal ideation.
 The story tracks two characters using each other as proxies to play out their own self-destructive desires,” Michael tells It’s Nice That.